Vertispan/grpc-gwt/README.md

 ## Building

 This can be built simply with `mvn install`.
+The `clean` goal will remove the generated sources, so when changing rewrite rules or grpc versions, a `mvn clean install` may be required.